orsonteodoro/oiledmachine-overlay/README.md

 lose.
 If you opt-out, you lose.
 For opt-out, you accept many vulnerabilities + performance increase.
 For opt-in, you accept 1 unintended vulnerability possibility + performance penalty.

+The ubsan minimal runtime will be default on in this overlay for hardened marked packages.
+Ubsan will protect against Code Execution (CE), Privilege Execution (PE), Denial of Service (DoS), Data Tampering (DT), Information Disclosure (ID) before they happen.
+Only a few vulnerabilities will be blocked on the top 50 vulnerabilities per month ranking.

+The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities per month rankings will be mitigated.
+To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
+For ARCH=amd64, this is about -O0 worst case with heavy swap.
+For ARCH=arm64, this is about -O0 best case with light swap.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.